creztfallen/go-booking-app/README.md

 Booking CLI app written in Go.

 # How to run it? #
+You can run the application by following one of the below steps.
 ## Running with docker ##
 To run this app and enjoy it just type the below command:
 <br/>